Our aim is to develop sustainable, safe and reliable products that help our customers save resources and mitigate climate change.

 Many of our customers require Exel to comply with their Supplier Code of Conducts and audit the company against their sustainability, quality and safety requirements.
 We also participate in sustainability programs invited by our customers.

 The biggest impact of Exel’s products on the environment and climate is during the service life of the end-product they are a part of.
-It is their properties that make composites environmentally friendly and increasing sustainability focus also increases the demand for composites.
+Composites’ properties are what make them environmentally friendly, and an increasing sustainability focus also increases the demand for composites.

 Composites are often lighter than alternative materials, they are durable and non-toxic.
 A composite product does not leak or emit anything into the air or the ground.
 In addition to their long service life, lower installation and maintenance costs, they often result in lower energy consumption over the lifecycle of the product.